-3. Side-Effect of Routing Traffic in Granularity-Heterogeneous Networks fic at different granularities.
+In a multi-granularity network, OXCs switch traffic at different granularities.
 For a given traffic demand requiring certain bandwidth, certain amount of timeslots on the lightpaths along the route of the traffic are allocated to the connection.
 At a STS-1 grooming switch, only the timeslots occupied by the traffic are switched from the incoming OXC port to the outgoing OXC port.
-However, at an OXC with a switching granularity coarser than the bandwidth granularity of the traffic request, some free timeslots may also be switched together with those timeslots taken by the traffic, causing these free timeslots to bypass this node and become unavailable to this node.
+However, at an OXC with a switching granularity coarser than the bandwidth granularity of the traf-fic request, some free timeslots may also be switched together with those timeslots taken by the traffic, causing these free timeslots to bypass this node and become unavailable to this node.
 The fundamental observation is that the timeslots within the switching granularity of an OXC are transparent to the OXC and these timeslots can only be operated as a whole.